 Troubleshooting: You should be able to pinpoint where the bottleneck is right away (your hosting, DFP, 3rd party issues, etc.) by doing routine checks on the various reporting portals at your disposal.

 If you have a developer team, they should also have the capability to report on publisher-side malfunctions.

 Seeing sharp CPM drops is a publisher’s worst nightmare.
 We can help you troubleshoot and identify the issue as well as help prevent this from happening in the future.
 MonetizeMore is a Google Certified Publisher Partner and experts at tackling these sharp CPM drops.
 Want us to help solve your CPM drops and optimize your ad inventory?
-Sign up today!
+Sign up for a Professional account at MonetizeMore today!